invadium/rebasic.mix/README.md

 ```

 What is that _TextWindow_ thingy?

 Why do I even need that to print a simple line?

 Why is it necessary to capitalize WriteLine?

 Do I really need parentheses for that?

 Ugly...

 Too much boilerplate...

 Too much clutter...

 Too many concepts to understand to print a single line.

 Compare that to the original:
 ```
 PRINT "HELLO, BASIC"
 ```

 How can you get any simpler than that?
-It is just a command followed by a quoted string.
+It is just a verb command followed by a quoted string.
 You are telling the computer to print out a string.
 Plain and simple.
 No objects, no ```.``` operator, no parentheses, no boilerplate, no noise.

 _And that is how it is supposed to be in a learning environment._ That is how it is in